The History of Outdoor Showers: From Ancient Origins to Modern Oasis

 Cowboy-era Outdoor Showers

-In America's Wild West, outdoor showers are a common way for rural and backcountry workers to wash and cool down.
-Cowboys, miners and settlers who lived in these areas were often far from modern conveniences like indoor showers and had to find creative ways to clean themselves.
+In America's Wild West, outdoor showers were a practical solution for rural and backcountry workers to wash and cool down.
+Cowboys, miners, and settlers often lived far from modern plumbing and relied on creative methods to stay clean.

 Cowboy-era outdoor showers